Gambling and online casinos in Kenya

 Kenya is one of the most developed countries in Africa in the field of gambling.

-and online casinos and sports betting have become integral to the digital economy.
+Here, gambling is fully legalized and regulated by the state, and online casinos and sports betting have become an integral part of the digital economy.

-ahead of Uganda, Tanzania and Rwanda in terms of market volume and the number of licensed operators.
+In recent years, Kenya has become a leading player in East Africa, ahead of Uganda, Tanzania and Rwanda in terms of market volume and the number of licensed operators.

 Historical context